 Electrician Degree Programs and Career Options

-Community and technical colleges offer 2-year associate's degree programs for electricians that cover the installation, repair and maintenance processes of electrical systems.
-Many of these programs are associated with apprenticeship programs that provide aspiring electricians with extensive work experience.
-The curriculum covers the National Electric Code, which is necessary to pass the mandatory electrician licensing exam.
+The electrical industry covers the installation, repair and maintenance processes of electrical systems.
+Many degree programs include apprenticeship components that provide aspiring electricians with extensive work experience.
+Program curriculum also covers the National Electric Code, which is necessary to pass the mandatory electrician licensing exam.
 Residential, commercial and industrial electrical settings are also covered.

-Class lectures offer technical knowledge and theory.
+Class lectures offer information on technical knowledge and theory.
+Most programs also contain computer programs for calculating circuits, and a training component for students to get hands-on experience.
 In order to earn an associate degree, students must also complete general education courses.
 Common course subjects are:

 - Analyzing electrical systems